Belkonar/push/README.md

 dotnet run $@
 ```

 Run `mongod` with basic settings.
-If you are mac you will need to specify a data directory and with admin perms.
+If you are mac you will need to specify a data directory.
-The command I used was `sudo mongod --dbpath ~/mon`
+The command I used was `sudo mongod --dbpath ~/mon`.
+You don't need to use sudo

 While you don't really need indexes for dev, depending on your environment you may or may not need them.
 The only ones I suggest are two indexes on the `jobs` collection.